Live Markup-Parsing Service

 When I navigate to

-http://xwl.me/ar/http://lelandbatey.com/example.mdI get served a page that contains just the following:
+http://xwl.me/add/http://lelandbatey.com/example.mdI get served a page that contains the result of translating that markdown to html.

 To get started, just add